marvin-garcia/ASEInternalApp/README.md

     -OutFile ".\azuredeploy.parameters.json"
 ```

+The `DomainName` parameter refers to the domain inside your virtual network.
+In this example I chose to use contoso.com.

-The `VSTSAccountName` is the first part of the URL you use to log in to the VSTS/TFS portal.
+The `VSTSAccountName` parameter is the first part of the URL you use to log in to the VSTS/TFS portal.
 In my case the URL is `https://marvin-garcia.visualstudio.com/`, so my account name is `marvin-garcia`.

 After running the PS code above as an administrator, it generates the file `azuredeploy.parameters.json` with most of the required parameters auto populated.
 You must finish filling up the remaining empty parameters.